Robust Dynamic Operating Envelopes for DER Integration in Unbalanced Distribution Networks: Case Study

-For the real Australian network, the algorithm, on a laptop with Intel Core i7-1185G7 @ 3.00GHz and 16 GB RAM, spends 19.9 seconds and 28.3 seconds, respectively, in solving \eqref{dfr_status} by Ipopt \cite{ipopt} and in removing the redundant constraints by Gurobi 9.12 \cite{gurobi} to update the FR.
-The latter process removes 94.8\% of the initial inequalities, from the number 2,328 to 121, which could significantly reduce the computational complexity when further expanding the initially identified DFR.
-Expanding the initially identified DFR takes another 5.1 seconds with the solver Ipopt, leading to a total computational time of 53.3 seconds.
-As over 50\% of time is spent on removing the redundant constraints, where the redundancy of each constraint can be checked simultaneously, parallel computing techniques can be applied to further improve the computational efficiency, demonstrating that the proposed approach can be potentially used in a distribution network of a larger scale.
+\textbf{A mix of operational statuses known for all active customers.} For this case, of all the 30 active customers, 15 of them are exporting powers (customers: ``2", ``10", ``12", ``14", ``16", ``18", ``21", ``23", ``25", ``27", ``29", ``30", ``32", ``34", ``36") while another 15 of them (customers: ``1", ``3", ``11", ``13", ``15", ``17", ``19", ``20", ``22", ``24", ``26", ``28", ``31", ``33", ``35") are importing powers in the studied interval (\emph{mix scenario}).
+For the real 33-bus Australian Network, the algorithm, on a laptop with Intel(R) Core(TM) i7-8550U CPU and 16 GB RAM, spends 21.03 seconds and 34.81 seconds, respectively, in solving \eqref{dfr_status} by \texttt{Ipopt} \cite{ipopt} and in removing the redundant constraints by \texttt{Xpress} (version 41.01.01) \cite{xpress} to update the FR.
+The latter process removes 94.67\% of the initial inequalities from the number 2,328 to 124, which could significantly reduce the computational complexity when further expanding the initially identified DFR.
+Expanding the initially identified DFR takes another 6.58 seconds with the solver \texttt{Ipopt}, leading to a total computational time of 62.42 seconds.
+By contrast, when the solver \texttt{Knitro} is used, the computational efficiencies in the first and third steps can be improved significantly, as shown in Table \ref{tab_case_study}.
+As over 50\% of time is spent on removing the redundant constraints, where the redundancy of each constraint can be checked simultaneously, parallel computing techniques can be applied to further improve the computational efficiency, which falls within our future research interest.

-Simulation results, i.e. the OEEs and OEIs for all customers before and after expansion, together with OEs calculated by DETmtd, are presented in Fig.~\ref{fig_RDOE_aus_J_DOEnum_30_opt_ellipsoid}.
+Simulation results, i.e. the export and import limits for all customers before and after expansion, together with DOEs calculated by DETmtd, are presented in Fig.~\ref{fig_RDOE_aus_J_DOEnum_30_opt_ellipsoid_hybrid_withQtrue}.
 The export limits calculated from the proposed approach are slightly conservative, demonstrating the necessity to expand the initially identified DFR further.
 By contrast, DETmtd allocates export and import limits at the maximum values, which is an over-optimistic result and, as discussed previously, significant operational violations may occur when customers' powers deviate from permissible operational limits.
 It is also noteworthy that both the allocated export and import limits could be much higher if default export/import limits are set at larger values other than 5 kW/6 kW.